 The facility is in a residential area, away from the main road.
 Many people know the EPCDAC for its can and newspaper recycling work, and earlier, clients used to strip copper wires for the metal.
 People around town know EPCDAC clients on a first name basis, he said.

 Wilson has some special plans of his own, to take clients hunting on a preserve.
 He’s been practicing with them, and they’re excited.
 Elk are big animals and they will harvest the meat.

 “I’ve always liked it here,” said Wilson, whose late great grandfather had moved the family to the area from Crookston.
-All his family lives nearby.
+Many extended family members live nearby.